ammrat13/ammrat13.github.io/_posts/2022-06-13-writeup_defcon_quals_2022_sameold.md

 First, it's necessary to understand some of the math underlying CRCs.
 Ultimately, the goal of any checksum is to take in some data and derive from it a "check value" of a fixed length --- 32-bit in our case.
-It just has to withstand random mutations, not adversarial changes to the input.
+They just have to withstand random mutations, not adversarial changes to the input.
 As such, these algorithms can (and should) be simpler than hashes.
 They should be mathematically nice to ease reasoning about how they respond to different